Portuguese Macau: Arrival of the Portuguese

-The Portuguese later returned to Tamão and the islands of Sanchuão and Lampacau to carry out their lucrative commercial transactions.
-They even began to establish trade relations with the Chinese from the port of Hou-Quiang (Macau).
+The Portuguese later returned to the coast of Guangdong and the islands of Shangchuan and Lampacau to conduct their commercial transactions.
+They began establishing trade relations with the Chinese from the port of Macau.
 They presented themselves as Portuguese instead of Franks in the Luso-Chinese agreement (1554) and rented Macau as a trading post from China by paying annual lease of hundreds of silver taels to Ming China.

 Founding of Macau

-The use of Macau as a commercial port dates back to 1535 during the Ming dynasty, when local authorities established a custom house, collecting 20,000 taels in annual custom duties.
+Macau as a commercial port dates back to 1535 during the Ming dynasty, when local authorities established a custom house, collecting 20,000 taels in annual custom duties.
 Sources also call this payment a rent or bribe.
 In 1554, the custom house was moved to Lampacao, likely due to threats of piracy.
 After the Portuguese helped the Chinese defeat the pirates, they were allowed to settle in Macau.
 By 1557, they established a permanent settlement, paying an annual ground rent of 500 taels.

-The name of Macau seems to have originated in one of the first places accessed by the Portuguese, the Bay of A-Má (in Cantonese, "A-Ma Gao"), a name that is due to the existence in this bay of a temple in honor of the goddess A -Ma.
+The name of Macau seems to have originated in one of the first places accessed by the Portuguese, the Bay of A-Má ("A-Ma Gao" in Cantonese), named after a local temple of the goddess A-Má.
 A-Ma Gao would become, Amacao, Macao and, finally, Macau.

-At the time, the Portuguese commercial establishment of Macau was only a small village with a few blocks, churches and residences, joined by a small number of streets.
-Most of the population lived on trade, so many of them left Macao for months and sometimes even years to carry out their lucrative trade.
-At that time, it had a vaguely defined political-administrative organization, as the Portuguese Crown had not yet carried out any proper planning for Macau.
+At the time, the Portuguese commercial establishment of Macau was only a small village with a few blocks, churches, and residences, joined by a small number of streets.
+Most of the population lived on trade, so many left Macao for months and sometimes years to carry out their trading.
+At that time, it had a vaguely defined political-administrative organization, as the Portuguese Crown had not yet properly planned for Macau.
 Therefore, at that time, the Captain-Major of the Voyage of China and Japan was responsible for the affairs of the Portuguese during his stay in Macau.
-He, as the only existing authority, sought to maintain order among the Portuguese while his great merchant ship was in port.
+As the only existing authority, he sought to maintain order among the Portuguese while his great merchant ship was in port.